ravenusmc/US_terror/readme.md

 these types of projects!
 It is a way for me to merge two of my passions together.

+One final comment, I noticed that the 2008 Mumbai, India terrorist attacks were in the CSV file.
+Not sure if other global terrorist attacks are in the file but I guess this is not for the US only.
+Thus, I am sorry for the bad name of calling this project US terrorist attacks.

 # Getting started
 ### Installing / Requirements